teflonblock/teflonblock/README.md

-- 👋 Hey you fuckers, it's teflon
+- 👋 Hey you fuckers, it's TOP G TEFLON CUH
 - 👀 I’m interested in ...
 Web Development
 - 🌱 I’m currently learning ...
-Visual Basic, JavaScript,
+JavaScript, Python
 - 💞️ I’m looking to collaborate on ... huh?
 - 📫 How to reach me ...
-GTFO BWAH
+GTFO BWAH I OUTTA WHOOP YO ASS BWAH GET YO ASS OWN MAN WE WUZ KANGZ N SHEIT

 <!---
 teflonblock/teflonblock is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.